College of Law > Academics > Experiential Learning > Externship Program > Program Requirements

 4. Externship Director Verifies Execution of Affiliation Agreement.

 i) After the student is approved to join the Externship Program and the Externship Site has been approved, the Externship Director will verify that the Externship Site has executed an Affiliation Agreement.
 Externship Sites that do not execute an Affiliation Agreement prior to the first day of classes for the academic semester will disqualify the student from receiving academic credit for the Externship for that semester.
 Thus, it is vitally important that the student coordinate with the Externship Site to ensure the Affiliation Agreement is executed promptly upon receipt.
+Examples of the Affiliation Agreement can be found at the bottom of this webpage.
 For more information please see the 'Affiliation Agreement, section of the Externship Manual.

 5. Externship Program Registers Approved Student in Externship Course and Seminar.